-4.1 OBJECTIVE
+3.1 OBJECTIVE

-The overall objective of the SKILLS work programme was to collate available data and statistics on the sport and physical activity labour market in all EU Member States (EU-27) and UK'.
+The overall objective of EOSE and its network of national members was to collate latest available data and statistics on the sport and physical activity labour market in all EU Member States (EU-27) and UK1.
 Indeed, in order to make an impact on the sector and allow it to unlock its potential to improve people's lives and have in impact on health, employment and the economy, it is necessary to have a proper understanding of the size and characteristics of the labour market, and information about its changes and tendencies.

-Contacts were already initiated with sport analysts from Eurostat through ESSA-Sport, so the SKILLS project presented a concrete and unique opportunity to maintain this relationship and collate latest available statistics for the years 2019 and 2020.
+Contacts were already initiated with sport analysts from Eurostat through ESSA-Sport and the recent SKILLS project, so EOSE maintained this relationship and collate latest available statistics for the year 2020., as data for 2021 are not yet available.

-Eurostat collate annual employment data from National Statistics Offices from all over Europe coming from the national Labour Force Survey.
+Eurostat collate annual employment data from National Statistics Offices from all over Europe coming from the national Labour Force Survey (LFS).
 These data are raw and, in some cases, incomplete, so a deeper analysis has been carried out by EOSE to elaborate and publish relevant findings, graphs and clear infographics on employment for our sector.